ralna/GALAHAD/doc/Julia/rst-dir/presolve_intro.rst

 are given.
 Any component of $c^l$, $c^u$, $x^l$, $x^u$,
 $y^l$, $y^u$, $z^l$ or $z^u$ may be infinite.

-**Currently only the options and inform dictionaries are exposed**; these are provided and used by other GALAHAD packages with Python interfaces.
-Please contact us if you would like full functionality!

 See Section 4 of $GALAHAD/doc/presolve.pdf for additional details.

 method